autogosling/autogosling-tool/README.md

 3. Get a GPT API key [here](https://platform.openai.com/account/api-keys)

 After getting the key, store in a .env file at the flask directory.
+If you don't have an OpenAI key, you can still run the app, you just won't have the NLP input features.

 ```.env
 #.env